delvtech/hyperdrive/codegen/README.md

 ### 0. Install Python

 You'll need to have python installed on your machine to use this tool.
-Installation varies by operatin system.
+Installation varies by operating system, check the Python homepage for instructions.

 ### 1. Install Pyenv